NelsonScott/stepstepstep/README.md

 ### Introduction

-At this time, action-jackson is an experiment, but I hope that won't be the case for long.

 Rails before_filters don't take it far enough.
-What action-jackson allows you to do is define dependecies between your controller actions and before filters in the same way you do with rake tasks.
+What stepstepstep allows you to do is define dependecies between your controller actions and before filters in the same way you do with rake tasks.

 ### Install

 Stick this in your GemFile.

-    gem 'action-jackson'
+    gem 'stepstepstep'

 ### Usage